-- 1.1 In this part of the agenda are reports on planning applications for determination by the committee. - 1.2 Although the reports are set out in a particular order on the agenda, the Chair may reorder the agenda on the night.
-Therefore, if you wish to be present for a particular application, you need to be at the meeting from the beginning. - 1.3 Any item that is on the agenda because it has been referred by a Ward Member, GLA Member, MP, Resident Association or Conservation Area Advisory Panel and none of the person(s)/organisation(s) or their representative(s) have registered their attendance at the Town Hall in accordance with the Council's Constitution (paragraph 3.8 of Part 4K Planning and Planning Sub-Committee Procedure Rules) the item will be reverted to the Director of Planning to deal with under delegated powers and not be considered by the committee. - 1.4 This Committee can, if it considers it necessary or appropriate to do so, refer an agenda item to the Planning Committee for consideration and determination.
-If the Committee decide to do this, that item will be considered at the next available Planning Committee, which would normally be the following evening. - 1.5 The following information and advice applies to all reports in this part of the agenda.
+- 1.1 In this part of the agenda are reports on planning applications for determination by the Planning Committee. - 1.2 Although the reports are set out in a particular order on the agenda, the Chair may reorder the agenda on the night.
+Therefore, if you wish to be present for a particular application, you need to be at the meeting from the beginning. - 1.3 Any item that is on the agenda because it has been referred by a Ward Member, GLA Member, MP, Resident Association or Conservation Area Advisory Panel and none of the person(s)/organisation(s) or their representative(s) have registered their attendance at the Town Hall in accordance with the Council's Constitution (paragraph 3.8 of Part 4K Planning and Planning Sub-Committee Procedure Rules) the item will be reverted to the Director of Planning to deal with under delegated powers and not be considered by the committee. - 1.4 The following information and advice applies to all reports in this part of the agenda.